turboderp/exllama/README.md

 - No support for v1 models without groupsize
 - All the models I've tested are groupsize 128.
 Other groupsizes should work in theory, though
-- Models converted with act-order won't work yet.
-They may load but output will be garbage
+- Models converted with act-order work now but they're a bit slower.
+There's a rewrite of the CUDA extension in the works to address that.
 - I've encountered models with nonstandard layouts and datatypes (e.g. float32 embedding table).
 It'll take a while to make sure all the possible permutations are supported.